How to Make Mint Julep Family Friendly

 I always like to make drinks that are non-alcoholic so the kids can also enjoy something different.
-We can enjoy this Mint Julep with all its sweetness and minty flavor.
-Just eliminate the strong Bourbon, and add a hint of healthy.
+I’ve re-made this Mint Julep with all its sweetness and minty flavor.
+I just eliminated the strong Bourbon, and added a hint of healthy.
 I can hear you all now asking why ‘healthy?’ in a drink.
 Adding a little fresh ginger in with the mint when making the mint syrup somehow gives this makeover the strength it needs.

 How To Make Mint Julep Family Friendly

 How To Make Mint Julep Family Friendly recipe can be served all spring and summer too the entire family.
 Traditionally Mint Julep is served during the Kentucky Derby but there is no reason we can make it delicious and refreshing for the entire family to enjoy.

 - 1/2 cup granulated Monk Fruit (use your preferred sugar alternative)

 - 1 cup fresh Mint leaves, removed from the stems

 - 1 litre of Ginger Ale (or Iced Tea, lemonade, sprite)

 - Add the sugar, minced ginger and water in a small pan and cook on medium heat just until the sugar is dissolved.
 Remove from heat and pour into a large jar to cool.